Space-time statistics of a linear dynamical energy cascade model: Dynamical fractional Gaussian fields

 The nonhomogeneities of the velocity profile in time are inherited by the temporal second order structure function, which is shown in Fig.~\ref{fig:delta-time-stats} for two different positions, the same as in the previous figure.
 In Fig.~\ref{fig:delta-time-stats}(a), the analytical prediction at small time separations given by Eq.~\eqref{eq:delta-sf2-time-off} is plotted in a black dashed curve, with the coefficients $d_{1,H}$ and $d_{2,H}$ evaluated numerically.
 It can be seen that, at small times, the analytical curve matches all numerical observations with different values of viscosity, confirming the claim that the local regularity in time is determined only by the correlations in time of the force and not by viscosity.
 The analytical curve, furthermore, has a slope of one for small times, corresponding to the local regularity of a Brownian motion.
 The concavity of the black curve, nonetheless, is positive, since it was obtained from a quadratic approximation, and to capture the negative concavity of the numerical curves a higher order expansion in $\tau$ would be required.
 The inset of (a) shows the same observable for the smallest viscosity and three different values of $L$, along with the analytical prediction which does not depend on $\nu$ or $L$.
 The correlation length influences the value of the variance, leading thus to different correlation times, as given by Eq.~\eqref{eq:delta-int-time-off}.
 Moreover, the reasoning behind the approximation taken to obtain Eq.~\eqref{eq:delta-int-time-off} is visible in the inset, where we observe a rapid transition from the linear behavior to the large separation constant behavior.
 In Fig.~\ref{fig:delta-time-stats}(b), the same analytical prediction is seen (Eq.~\ref{eq:delta-sf2-time-off}), calculated at $x=0.1 L_{\mathrm{tot}}$.
 The numerical curves are seen to agree on the positive concavity of the analytical approximation, for small values of $\tau$.
 Just as in Fig.~\ref{fig:delta-time-profile}, a different rescaling is used at (a) and (b), corresponding to each local integral time scale, calculated numerically.
 In the inset, the chosen rescaling is $T_{\mathrm{stat}}$, which does not depend on $L$, but only on the viscosity, unlike the correlation time $T_H(0)$ which depends on $L$ but not on the viscosity.
+In contrast to the spatial statistics, the power-law behavior of the time structure functions does not depend on the value of $H$, as shown in Fig.~\ref{fig:delta-time-stats}(c,d).
+They display an $H$-dependent prefactor but the same behavior proportional to $\tau$, as can be seen in the numerical (continuous curves) and asymptotic analytical (dashed colored) results.